ton-blockchain/liquid-staking-contract/Readme.md

 - Fees to Governance (???)

 ### Profit pool
-Profit pool implements Pool Jetton minter functionality.
+Profit pool implements Pool Jetton minter functionality: mints pTON, but not direcly to users, instead it will be distributed through awaited pTON.

 Keep track of ratio of pTON/TON.

 Receives deposits from nominators and mints *awaited pTON* for them.
 Immediately deposits assets to Validation Pool.

-Receives pTON burns notifications (withdrawal requests) from nominators' wallets and mints *awaited TON* for them and requests withdrawals from Validation Pool.
+Receives pTON burns notifications (withdrawal requests) from nominators' wallets and mints *awaited TON* for them, requests withdrawals from Validation Pool.

 Keep track of summs of **current round** awaited jettons.

-Receives aggregated profit notifications and withdrawal, get info on actual pTON/TON ratio.
+Receives aggregated profit notifications and withdrawal, discover new actual pTON/TON ratio.

-Immediately mints pTON to *awaited pTON* minter for distribution.
+Immediately mints pTON to *awaited pTON* minter for distribution (in accorance to new ratio).

-TONs to *awaited TON* minter are either sent immediately (if there is enough TONs) or sent later upon request to fulfill withdrawals (and when TON from round cames to PP).
+Also, in accordance to new ration, sends TONs to *awaited TON* minter either immediately (if there are enough TONs) or later upon request to fulfill withdrawals (and when TON from round cames to PP). **TODO: can we eliminate situation when there is not enough TON for withdrawal**

 Distribution of pTON and TON happens on *awaited pTON* and *awaited TON* minters (separate minter for each round) upon burning *awaited pTON* and *awaited TON* jettons.